 Bots and Messengers

 Sending out messages with key information and identifying your lead’s key needs are important but time-consuming tasks.
-Fortunately, there are app extensions to help you easily automate these processes.
+Fortunately, there are app extensions to help you easily automate these processes and improve customer support.
 Pipedrive’s Dealbot for Slack integration automatically lets your colleagues know the progress of deals by updating key information in Slack, removing the need for extra meetings and repetitive emails.

 There’s a plethora of great email marketing and email automation solutions available, such as Mailigen.
-Mailigen enables marketers to automate campaigns with branching options for different levels of lead response, with dynamic content targeting high-value contacts, while still appealing to your leads with the right level of human interaction.
+Mailigen enables marketers to take advantage of marketing automation.
+They can send out automated campaigns with branching options for different levels of lead response, with dynamic content targeting high-value contacts, while still appealing to your leads with the right level of human interaction.

 Apps such as ActiveDEMAND and Outfunnel create highly customizable automated campaigns based on CRM information and feed the response levels back into your CRM contact data, while some apps like Autopilot can send campaigns over various different media, feeding back interest data into your CRM.